rkr1017/titanic_visualization/README.md

 Change in design to address reviewer comments:

 Lower charts were representing total passenger numbers were dropped as providing too much details there were not appropriate for an explanatory visualization.
 Passenger class chart was re-formatted.
 Survival rates were plotted against passenger class series stratified by age groups.
 This should better indicate trend in upper class and younger age survival.

+Change in design to address additional reviewer comments:

+Sequential orange palette was used for age groups in class/age chart to make them easily distinguishable.
+Blue background in chart helps to increase visibility of orange bars at the end of the spectrum.
+Summary was place at the top of the page.
+The title was changed to make it more descriptive.

 To address questions raised in feedback_1 a new column named "total" was added in the data table.
 Now the tooltip displayes "Total: number" and not "Survived: number" as before when hovering over bars in a chart "Total passenger number by sex and age".
 It shows counts for total amount of people in each category same as before, but the name of the category was corrected.